isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/complex-synchronization/assign-converter-and-processor-to-pipeline-step-template.rst

-.. _assign-converter-and-processor-to-pipeline-step-template:

 Assign Converter & Processor to Pipeline Step Template
 =======================================================

-The converter created in :ref:`implement-converter-for-read-members-pipeline-step` is always used to convert items based on the template created in :ref:`add-template-for-read-members-pipeline-step`.
+The converter created in :doc:`implement-converter-for-read-members-pipeline-step` is always used to convert items based on the template created in :doc:`add-template-for-read-members-pipeline-step`.
 The processor created in section is always used to run the *pipeline step*.
 This can be set up on the template so the converter is assigned automatically when a new item is created.